How To Make Lash Shampoo

 The most popular way to create your own lash shampoo at home is by using baby shampoo, baking soda, and distilled water in a foaming pump bottle.

-It is also important to make sure that it is gentle enough to prevent tearing or eye irritation, as baby shampoos are not ophthalmologist-tested for the eye area.
+It is also important to ensure it is gentle enough to prevent tearing or eye irritation, as baby shampoos are not ophthalmologist-tested for the eye area.

 If you want to try another method that doesn’t include baby shampoo, using an oil-free micellar water can help to deeply clean the lashes.